The velocity field of the Scorpius-Centaurus OB association: Method

 For our analysis, however, a Sco-Cen-centered frame is required, since quantities like energy and momentum densities are only meaningful there.
 We therefore converted all posterior field samples in post-processing into the Sco-Cen frame of \citetalias{2025Grossschedl}, defined in the barycentric frame by $(v_{x, sc},v_{y, sc},v_{z, sc}) = (-6.2, -20.0, -5.4)$\,km\,s$^{-1}$.
 This frame reflects the mean velocity of the oldest Sco-Cen clusters, assumed to trace the association’s bulk Galactic motion and be least affected by recent feedback.

 Unless noted otherwise, all quantities are expressed in heliocentric Galactic Cartesian coordinates $x,y,z$ on a $70 \times 70 \times 50$ grid with voxel size $3^3\, \mathrm{pc}^3$, anchored at $(x_{o},y_{o},z_{o}) = (-5, -190, -65)$\,pc.
 Fields on this grid are denoted in boldface, in contrast to stellar models with subscript $\star$.
-The cube’s extent ensures inclusion of all \texttt{SigMA} stars, and the voxel size reflects typical distance errors in our sample (Sect.~\ref{sec:data}).
+The cube’s extent ensures inclusion of all \texttt{SigMA} stars, and the voxel size reflects typical distance errors in our sample (Sect.~\ref{sec:data}), which set the spatial scale down to which the data can be expected to be informative.
+Inferring smaller scales would be possible, but these would likely be constrained mostly by the prior.

 We define $\mathcal{P}_{\mathrm{voxel}}$ as the probability that a star lies inside the voxel implied by its parallax and errors, detailed in Appendix~\ref{app:data}.
 A position is flagged as ill-determined if $\mathcal{P}_{\mathrm{voxel}} < 0.682$ (the 1-$\sigma$ bound).
 This threshold balances computational cost from modeling parallax errors with improved accuracy.
 Under this criterion, $\sim40$\% of the sources have reliable distances.
 In the likelihood description below, we explain how we incorporate uncertainties from the remaining `bad’ sources.